 - Bench equipment such as hand tools and test equipment must stay in the electronics lab.

-- Clean up after you are done working at a bench for the next studentt.
+- Clean up after you are done working at a bench for the next student.

-- For an involved project, request a meeting with Kyle French or Anh Nguyen via our email addresses listed above.
+- For an involved project, request a meeting with any of the electronics lab staff.